 The goal behind Juneteenth is to remember the history of the day, support Black businesses, and fight racism.

 “Promote and encourage the people of your community to support the Black businesses in your area.
-Give your children a history lesson about why this day is so widely celebrated and continue to teach them about the many great contributions Black people have made to the United States,” Shakera of Dessert Pixie Treats + Parties in Jersey City says.
+Give your children a history lesson about why this day is so widely celebrated and continue to teach them about the many great contributions Black people have made to the United States,” Shakera of Dessert Pixie Treats + Parties said.
 “Learn ways you can fight racism in a real way and insert that into your daily life.”

-You can support Juneteenth by pledging to only shop at Black-owned businesses for the entire day of June 19th.
+Locals can support Juneteenth by pledging to only shop at Black-owned businesses for the entire day of June 19th, and every day.

-“Our mission is to come together to celebrate our freedom, our ancestors, our culture, and to empower our community of Black entrepreneurs and business owners here in our city,” explains Keeley of Secur, a women’s boutique in Jersey City.
+“Our mission is to come together to celebrate our freedom, our ancestors, our culture, and to empower our community of Black entrepreneurs and business owners here in our city,” explained Keeley of the former SECÜR, a women’s boutique once located in Jersey City.
 “Our ultimate call to action is a three-part series we curated called the Black Owners Initiative.
 We have organized a rally to discuss the disparities Black business owners face and how systematic racism affects our progression.”

-Keeley continued, “We are also asking everyone to intentionally spend their day shopping with Black-owned businesses and seeing the importance of supporting these businesses.
-When you support these businesses you support employment, homeownership, tuition, and the creation of generational wealth.”
+Keeley continued, “We are also asking everyone to intentionally spend their day shopping with Black-owned businesses and see the importance of supporting these businesses.
+When you support these businesses, you support employment, homeownership, tuition, and the creation of generational wealth.”

 Be sure to check out our full list of local, Black-owned businesses in Hudson County for more on where to shop on June 19th.